javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/article.md

 To make an "infinite" loop, usually the `while(true)` construct is used.
 Such a loop, just like any other, can be stopped with the `break` directive.

-If we don't want to do anything more on this iteration and would like to forward on to the next one -- the `continue` directive does it.
+If we don't want to do anything on the current iteration and would like to forward to the next one -- the `continue` directive does it.

 `Break/continue` support labels before the loop.
 A label is the only way for `break/continue` to escape the nesting and go to the outer loop.